Aetna Health Insurance Review

 • Student health insurance plans for those in college in the United States or studying abroad.18

-• Supplemental plans that cover gaps in your primary health insurance to pay for costs associated with such events as critical illness, accidents, and hospital stays,19
+• Supplemental plans that cover gaps in your primary health insurance to pay for costs associated with such events as critical illness, accidents, and hospital stays.19

 What Are Member Benefits for Aetna?

-In addition to offering medical services, Aetna provides a number of other preventive care benefits designed to help you stay healthy.
-For example, some plans come with a gym membership, yoga and massage sessions, and health coaching to help you reach certain fitness goals.20 Other benefits include discounts on diet and weight management programs and a 24-hour hotline.21
+For example, some plans come with a gym membership, yoga and massage sessions, and health coaching to help you reach certain fitness goals.20

 How Do You Enroll in Coverage with Aetna?